roboconf/roboconf.github.io/en/user-guide-0.6/tutorial-apache-storm.md

 bundle:start <bundle-id>
 ```

-Now, you can chech that everything is up and running by connecting to the Roboconf web admin:
+Now, you can check that everything is up and running by connecting to the Roboconf web admin:

 ```
 http://localhost:8181/roboconf-web-administration/index.html